 5. Ninoy Aquino International, Manila, Philippines

 I have been going to the Ninoy Aquino International (NAIA) airport since I was a kid, it was still named MIA then or Manila International Airport.
 I was 7 when it was changed to NAIA – Ninoy Aquino International Airport, but that could be the only thing that has changed…particularly in Terminal 1…if it did, it is perhaps for the worse.

 Terminal 2 or the Centennial terminal fares very well opposed to Terminal 1.
 Terminal 2 is the exclusive terminal of the Philippine Airlines and is used for both its domestic and international flights.
-Last time I was there was in 2009, waiting to board our plane going to Singapore, there I spotted Kris Aquino, the daughter of whom the airport’s name was changed to, with her then husband waiting for their flight to Hongkong.
+Last time I was there was in 2009, waiting to board our plane going to Singapore.
+There I spotted Kris Aquino, the daughter of whom the airport’s name was changed to.
+She was with her then husband waiting for their flight to Hongkong.

 Many has aired concern about the big difference in the two terminals but nothing, of course, has been done.
 Obviously for me who pays a fee when leaving the country after a vacation and another 700pesos for each of us (we’re 5 in the family) – terminal fee which is said to be used for maintenance of the airport, I would wonder where the money goes.